titulum-br/lang_app/README.md

 2. When adding new audio files:
    - Place them in `assets/audio/`
    - Update `audioImports.js` with the new file references
    - Test the audio playback in the app

-## License

-Proprietary and Confidential
-Unauthorized copying of this file, via any medium is strictly prohibited.
-All rights reserved.